pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 | Testing | 2022 | 1,722 | Final evaluation (57.3% accuracy) |
 | **Prediction** | **2023** | **1,722** | **True future predictions (no labels yet)** |

-Using patterns learned from 2017–2022, the model predicts financial trajectories for 2023.
+Using patterns learned from 2017–2022, our best model (Logistic Regression) predicts financial trajectories for 2023.
 These predictions will be validated when 2024 financial data becomes available.

 ### 5.7.1 Example Institutions by Confidence Level